|

 on the site of the much older Penal Church which was then

+in use.
 While it might have seemed desirable to move

 as far away as possible from what had become a miserable and